Robust XVA

-The above expression takes into account the spread payments received/paid by the investor for all CDS contracts which she sold to (resp. purchased from) her counterparty.
+The above expression takes into account the running spread payments $\eta^i$, $i=1,\ldots,N$ received/paid by the investor for the $i$-th CDS contract sold to (resp. purchased from) her counterparty.
 The set of admissible trading strategies consists of $\mathbb{F}$-predictable processes ${\bm\varphi}$ such that the portfolio process $V_t(\gamma)$ is bounded from below (cf. \cite{Delbaen}). \end{definition}

-\begin{remark} Note that the spread payments paid by the trader are continuously reinvested into the replicating instruments (defaultable accounts) or deposited in the funding account.
-This setup differs from \cite{BielJean} where the spread payments are used to increase the positions in the CDS instruments.
-The difference stems from the fact that, in their model, the CDS contracts are liquidly traded replicating instruments, whereas in our case they are part of the portfolio to be replicated. \end{remark}

 Before discussing the arbitrage-free valuation of the CDS portfolio, we have to clarify the assumptions under which the underlying market is free of arbitrage from the investor's perspective (conceptually, we follow \cite[Section 3]{br}).
 Thus, to start with, we exclude the CDS instruments from our consideration, and consider a trader who is only allowed to buy or sell shares of the defaultable accounts (associated with the reference entities, her counterparty or the investor's firm itself) and to borrow or lend money from the treasury desk.